kosmikko/kosmikko.github.io/source/cv/index.markdown

 footer: true
 ---
 ##Profile
-- I’m 32-years-old multidisciplinary technology specialist with over 10 years experience in software engineering, concept & UI design, and product management and development.
+- I’m 32 years old multidisciplinary technology specialist with over 10 years experience in software engineering, business and customer development, concept & UX design, and new product management and development.
-- I’ve delivered usable yet highly complex systems for consumer mobile and web.
-I have experience in designing, leading and managing complex software projects.
-Also, I'm expert on creating social/media consuming services.
+- I design and build web and mobile services for consumers.
+I have experience in leading and managing software projects using minimal resources while producing high quality products.

 ##Work experience

-###Founder/CTO / Rewindy 2012-current
+###Founder / CTO / Rewindy 03/2012-current
-Co-founder in a bootstrapping startup building story sharing app for friends.
+Co-founder in a bootstrapping startup - building visual story sharing app for friends.
+Hands-on doing most of development, managing subcontractors, product & business development.
+Single-page app architecture based on stack of Python/Backbone.js/CoffeeScript/MongoDB.

-###Full-stack programmer / Netcycler Oy 2010-2012
+###Full-stack developer / Netcycler Oy 2010-03/2012
-Developed frontend and backend for one of the most complex applications ever deployed to Google App Engine.
-It’s a second hand swapping service with automatic proposals for matching items, with over 100K users.
+Developed frontend and backend for a second hand swapping service with automatic proposals for matching items, with over 100K users.
-Using Python (Django) in backend and Google Closure Lib with jQuery, Sass, HTML5 in frontend.
+Python (Django)/Google App Engine/Google Closure Lib based stack.
-Responsible for deployment & QA tools, setup of continous integration and testing envinronment.
+Also responsible for deployment & QA tools, setup of continous integration and testing envinronment.

 ###Founder / Cto, Comeks Oy — 2005-2010
-I was responsible for technology from strategy to execution.
+I was responsible for technology from strategy to execution leading a team of few people.
 I was also the main architect and lead developer of Comeks web and iPhone applications.

 Comeks was a startup founded in 2005, funded by Accel Partners, developing tools for creating and sharing fun and visual messages online or in mobile.
 Reached 250K users before shutdown.

 Comeks was also doing consultation projects in multiple fields varying from concept design to low-level technical implementations.
-Variety of mobile software projects for software service providers and handset manufacturers.
-Large Web/CMS projects for Finnish digital agencies and media corporations.
+Variety of mobile software projects for software service providers and handset manufacturers and large Web/CMS projects for Finnish digital agencies and media corporations.

 ###Director & C++ developer / Cartes — 2002-2004
 Large freelance project for this art and research organization Performance creator tool for artists.
-With the tool it’s possible to create media performances and control media elements (video, sound, bitmaps) by using different kinds of movement and sound sensors.
+With the tool it’s possible to create media performances and control media elements (video, sound, bitmaps) by using different kinds of movement and MIDI sensors.

 ###Java developer / Tampere University Of Technology / Digital Media Institute / hypermedia Laboratory — 2001
 Web-based learning environments.
 Design and technical implementation of web-based learning tools.
 Design and creation of electronic study material.

 ##Education
 ###Helsinki University Of Technology — M.sc., Feb 2007